7 Best Affordable Condo Insurance Companies of 2026

 About Co-op Insurance

-If you live in a co-op and need insurance, you’ll buy condominium insurance.
+You'll buy condominium insurance if you live in a co-op and need insurance.
 The coverages you need in a co-op are usually the same.

 The difference between a condo and a co-op is that you own a condo and buy shares of a property in a co-op.

-With co-op insurance, your policy only covers the unit you own shares in, usually from the studs in.
+With co-op insurance, your policy only covers the unit you own shares in, usually from the studs.

-Depending on the limits of your co-op corporation’s coverage, you'll probably want your insurance policy to provide dwelling coverage for the unit you live in.
+Depending on the limits of your co-op corporation’s coverage, you'll probably want your insurance policy to provide dwelling coverage for your unit.

 The co-op master policy, just like a condo master policy, insures the exterior of the building plus the exterior of your unit, including common areas like hallways, stairways, and elevators.